 8.17.
-Sources of HIEEs involving a Type 3 aircraft crash are listed in Table 2 and a generic screening distance value is shown in Table A-1.
+Sources of HIEEs involving a Type 3 aircraft crash are listed in Table 2 in the Appendix, and aan associated generic screening distance value is shown in Table A-1 in the Annex.
 Recommendations on data collection are provided in Section 4.
-If airways or airport approaches pass over the site (or within 4km of the site: see Table A-1), the potential hazards arising from aircraft crashes due to air traffic in the main civil traffic corridors and military flight zones should be considered.
+If airways or airport approaches pass over the site (or within 4km4 km of the site: (see Table A-1), in the Annex)), the potential hazards arising from aircraft crashes due to air traffic in the main civil traffic corridors and military flight zones should be considered.
 The screening should be based on the distance from the edge of the flight zone, air traffic corridor or approach, as appropriate.